When the C#/G# key is not closing anymore it could be caused by either a broken spring, or a spring that has jumped out of its position.

 The spring is located underneath the C#/G# rod and sometimes hard to see.
 If it is missing, it is probably broken.
-Sometimes a spring is still visible, but it lost it's spring tension and does therefor not close the key properly anymore.
+Sometimes a spring is still visible, but has lost it's spring tension and therefore does not close the key properly anymore.
 In both cases, it would need to be replaced by a repairman.
 The broken shaft of the spring is most likely still inside the post and needs to be removed before a new spring could be installed.

-Dont try to remove the spring shaft from the post if you dont have any experience or the proper tools.
+Don't try to remove the spring shaft from the post if you don't have any experience or the proper tools.
 You could cause more damage.
 Instead try the following emergency solution.

 For Buffet bass clarinet:

 Since the G#/C# key mechanism includes 2 keys, the rubber band needs to be wrapped around the backside of the C#/G# lever.

 A broken spring might be hard to detect.since it seams to be still in place